zzzprojects/docs/learnentityframeworkcore.com/pages/migrations/commands/pmc-commands.md

 description: Commands in Entity Framework Core can be executed from within Visual Studio via the Package Manager Console Interface
 canonical: /migrations/commands/pmc-commands
 status: Published
-lastmod: 2023-02-18
+lastmod: 2025-07-13
 ---

 # EF Core Package Manager Console

-The Package Manager Console is available within Visual Studio by going to **Tools** » **Nuget Package Manager**.
+The Package Manager Console is available within Visual Studio by going to **Tools** » **NuGet Package Manager**.

-If you want to use the Package Manager Console to execute migrations command, you need to ensure that the latest version of `Microsoft.EntityFrameworkCore.Tools` is added to your project.json file.
+If you want to use the Package Manager Console to execute migration commands, you need to ensure that the latest version of `Microsoft.EntityFrameworkCore.Tools` is added to your project.json file.

 The commands that you execute to manage migrations from the Package Manager Console are largely the same as those for Entity Framework 6.
 The full range of commands can be found by typing `get-help entityframework` at the `PM` prompt: